WGLab/PennCNV/docs/user-guide/plugin.md

 Now go to the installation directory, rename the `UniversalCNVAdapterPlugin.dll.config` file to `UniversalCNVAdapterPlugin.dll.config.bak`, so that we can restore to the original settings if wanted.
 Next copy `UniversalCNVAdapterPlugin.dll.config` file from `C:\penncnv\extra\` to here.
 This configuration file contains necessary command line options for running PennCNV through BeadStudio/GenomeStudio.

+## Usage instructions

+The procedure for using PennCNV with BeadStudio/GenomeStudio is described below in step-by-step fashion.

-Now we can open a project file.
-As an example, we can use the same project file as used in the PennCNV tutorial (download here), which contains genotyping data for 3 individuals (father, mother and autistic child) within a family.
+First, we can try to open a project file.
+As an example, we can use the same project file as used in the PennCNV tutorial (download [here](download.md)), which contains genotyping data for 3 individuals (father, mother and autistic child) within a family.
 (If using GenomeStudio, there will be a warning message that the file cannot be opened in BeadStudio after being opened in GenomeStudio, just click "yes" to accept this.)
 Click Analysis menu, then click CNV analysis (see below).

 ![beadstudio](img/penncnv_beadstudio_tutorial_clip_image002.jpg)